bondagit/aes67-linux-daemon/README.md

 ### [3rdparty](3rdparty) directory ###

 This directory is used to download the 3rdparty open source.
-The [patches](3rdparty/patches) subdirectory contains patches applied to the ALSA RAVENNA/AES67 module to compile with the Linux Kernel 5.x and on ARMv7 platforms and to enable operations on the network loopback device (for testing purposes).
+The [aes67-daemon branch of ravenna-alsa-lkm repository](https://github.com/bondagit/ravenna-alsa-lkm/tree/aes67-daemon) contains the ALSA RAVENNA/AES67 module code plus all the patches applied to it.

  The ALSA RAVENNA/AES67 kernel module is responsible for: